Developer-Keerthana/Ai-Powered-Healthcare-Appoinment-system-chatbot/README.md

 This project is licensed under the **Apache 2.0 License**. 🚀

 ## Credits
-This project was created by [Keerthana S T]().
+This project was created by [Keerthana S T](https://github.com/Developer-Keerthana/Ai-Powered-Healthcare-Appoinment-system-chatbot.git).
-Special thanks to [Contributor Name](https://github.com/contributorusername) for their valuable contributions.
+Special thanks to [Sasidharan Balakrishnan  ](https://github.com/bsasidharan15/AI-Powered-Healthcare-Appointment-System.git) for their valuable contributions.